 In World War I Georges Braque got severely wounded; when he resumed his artistic career in 1917 he developed a more personal style in Cubism, characterized by brilliant colors, subtle lines and textured surfaces; he painted many still life’s.
 During his recovery his life and mind changed a lot and Braque became a close friend of Juan / Jean Gris, also a Spanish Cubist artist in Paris.
 In the period between the wars, Georges Braque exhibited a looser and freer approach to Cubism, intensifying his color use combined with a looser rendering of objects.
 Later in his life -after 1950 – he started to paint landscape again, but then with just very simple motifs as a plow in the field.

-Art links for more biography facts about the famous French, Cubist artist Georges Braque
+Art links for more biography facts and art of the Cubist artist Georges Braque

 * information on life and creating his painting art by the Cubist artist Georges Braque, on Wikipedia